AgathaLynn/web-development-learning-path/log/log.md

 This was one of the projects that I kind of forced myself to do, in the interest of being thorough.
 But I'm glad I did.
 I played with a lot of the new "tricks" that I learned in Shay Howe's lessons.
 I used pseudo-elements (which aren't even that difficult, once you know how they work) and complex selectors.
 I'm also thinking that it might be worth coming back to this project once I've learned Sass, and refactoring my CSS.
 (Flexbox I'll leave for some other project.)

 **Link(s) to work**:
 The resume clone is on GitHub [here](../clones/material-resume).
 I'm not going to give it its own webpage (it's not worth that) - but I'll maybe down the road set up a page for my learning progress, and link to it from there. *Maybe*.

+Practice code from *JavaScript Allongé* reading [here](../js-allonge/it-filter.js)

 ## Friday, 26 May